hashicorp/aws-service-catalog-engine-for-tfc/README.md

 **Cause:** This error occurs when a Lambda function times out.

 **Solution:** To resolve this error, try rerunning the operation.
 Additionally, please file an issue in the [repository](https://github.com/hashicorp/aws-service-catalog-engine-for-tfc/issues), or contact HashiCorp support.

-### Issues with the Service Catalog Product Version
-It is important to create a new product version anytime the configuration has been modified.
-In doing this, you should be able to avoid issues associated with Service Catalog Product Versions.

 ### Error Creating Team
 **Error:** `Error: Error creating team aws-service-catalog for organization <org-name>: resource not found`